Last updated on April 9, 2026

 Farewell

-Farewell has already become one of the most complaint-generating cards that I hear about at my locals.
+Farewell has become one of the most complaint-generating cards for Commander.
 Austere Command was a Commander staple for so long that it's seen almost a dozen reprints in the past decade, yet this card completely blows it out of the water on nearly every metric.

 Reclamation Sage